pyralog/pyralog/OPERATIONS.md

-# DLog Operations Guide
+# Pyralog Operations Guide

-This guide covers deploying, operating, and maintaining DLog in production.
+This guide covers deploying, operating, and maintaining Pyralog in production.

 ## Table of Contents